phpuech/OT_Analysis/README.md

 - Pente (pN/nm) type=float
     coefficient of the contact loss slope between the beadand the cell due to the retraction effect of the cell with respect to the ball

-### Data calculated if type of curves different from non-adhesive, infinite tube or rejected
+### Data calculated if the type of curves is measured to be different from rejected, non-adhesive or infinite tube

+Note 1 : an infinite tube is a detected event which has the characteristics of a tube, but still exists when the max pulling length is reached.
+In short, the final force is not back to the original baseline, which is the case for a non adhesion, an adhesion or a tube of "finite" lenght (lenght < max pulling lenght).

+Note 2 : some of the points which are detected and stored in the following variables can be seen on the documentation images.

 ![Image](./pictures/description_points.png)
 - point_transition_index type=int